 Image Source: static.wixstatic.com

-A construction safety training program is a mandatory training program designed to ensure the safety and well-being of construction workers when performing their duties.
+Construction safety training is regarded as a essential training program that is aimed at helping protect the construction workforce when undertaking their tasks.
 Such programs train workers in the following safety areas:

 - Fire safety